 A classically-trained actor, occasional dancer and emerging arts manager, Jehan O. Young hails from Atlanta, Georgia by way of California.
 Holding a BA & MFA in Drama & Acting from Spelman College and Columbia University, respectively, Jehan was a charter Arts Management Fellow with The Field Leadership Fund and currently serves as a company member and corps coordinator for Kotchegna Dance Company, a West African performance troupe specializing in the dance and drum traditions of the Ivory Coast.
 Jehan has performed internationally and appeared on numerous stages across New York City including countless esteemed basements with working pipes and a black curtain.

-ANN MARIE DORR - Production Manager
+EMMA JOHNSON - Production Manager

 JAY MAURY - Technical Director

 Jay is a sound, lighting, video, and scenery designer working out of Brooklyn.
 As the designer of the BWS infrastructure and equipment, he has been working to raise the standards for control, efficiency, and artistic possibilities.
 Notably, BWS is now running an ultra-efficient LED worklight system with unparalleled control and light coverage.
 Recent design credits include Saratoga Opera (Sound Design, Lighting Design) BAWeaselOAPOYOB (Lighting Design) and Big Green Theater (Lights).

 Vanessa is an actress, singer, puppeteer and teaching artist here in NYC.
 Originally from California, Vanessa proudly lives in Brooklyn and has had the pleasure of working with several theatre companies in many capacities as an actor throughout NYC including: The Bushwick Starr, The Atlantic Theater Company, SoHo Rep, EST, the PIT, The Kirk, and with Superhero Clubhouse at The New Victory Theater.